toxoplasmalice/CgenPack/README.md

 ## Setting up the Server

-The server has been retired.
 Follow these steps to host it yourself.

 1. Download the Fabric server jar **0.15.17** for Minecraft version **1.20.1** from either [the Fabric website here](https://fabricmc.net/use/server/) or by curling it: